-- (a) Application. - The expedited actions process in this rule applies to suit in which all claimants, other than counter-claimants, affirmatively plead that they seek only monetary relief aggregating \$100,000250,000 or less, including damages of any kind, penalties, costs, expenses, pre judgment interest, and attorney feesexcluding interest, statutory or punitive damages and penalties, and attorney's fees and costs.
+- (a) Application. - The expedited actions process in this rule applies to a suit in which all claimants, other than counter-claimants, affirmatively plead that they seek only monetary relief aggregating \$100,000250,000 or less, including damages of any kind, penalties, costs, expenses, pre-judgment interest, and attorney feesexcluding interest, statutory or punitive damages and penalties, and attorney fees and costs. - (2) The expedited actions process does not apply to a suit in which a party has filed a claim governed by the Family Code, the Property Code, the Tax Code, or Chapter 74 of the Civil Practice & Remedies Code. - (b) Recovery.
+In no event may a party who prosecutes a suit under this rule recover a judgment in excess of \$100,000250,000, excluding post judgment interest, statutory or punitive damages and penalties, and attorney fees and costs. - (c) Removal from Process. - (1) A court must remove a suit from the expedited actions process: - (A) on motion and a showing of good cause by any party; or

-- (2) The expedited actions process does not apply to a suit in which a party has filed a claim governed by the Family Code, the Property Code, the Tax Code, or Chapter 74 of the Civil Practice & Remedies Code. - (b) Recovery.
-In no event may a party who prosecutes a suit under this rule recover a judgment in excess of \$100,000250,000, excluding post judgment interest, statutory or punitive damages and penalties, and attorney's fees and costs. - (c) Removal from Process. - (1) A court must remove a suit from the expedited actions process: - (A) on motion and a showing of good cause by any party; or - (B) if any claimant, other than a counter-claimant, files a pleading or an amended or supplemental pleading that seeks any relief other than the monetary relief allowed by (a)(1). - (2) A pleading, amended pleading, or supplemental pleading that removes a suit from the expedited actions process may not be filed without leave of court unless it is filed before the earlier of 30 days after the discovery period is closed or 30 days before the date set for trial.
+- (B) if any claimant, other than a counter-claimant, files a pleading or an amended or supplemental pleading that seeks any relief other than the monetary relief allowed by (a)(1). - A pleading, amended pleading, or supplemental pleading that removes a suit from the expedited actions process may not be filed without leave of court unless it is filed before the earlier of 30 days after the discovery period is closed or 30 days before the date set for trial.
 Leave to amend may be granted only if good cause for filing the pleading outweighs any prejudice to an opposing party. - (3) If a suit is removed from the expedited actions process, the court must reopen discovery under Rule 190.2(c). - (d) Expedited Actions Process. - (1) Discovery.
 Discovery is governed by Rule 190.2. - (2) Trial Setting; Continuances.
 On any party's request, the court must set the case for a trial date that is within 90 days after the discovery period in Rule 190.2(b)(1) ends.
 The court may continue the case twice, not to exceed a total of 60 days. - (3) Time Limits for Trial.
 Each side is allowed no more than eight hours to complete jury selection, opening statements, presentation of evidence, examination and cross-examination of witnesses, and closing arguments.
-On motion and a showing of good cause by any party, the court may extend the time limit to no more than twelve hours per side. - (A) The term "side" has the same definition set out in Rule 233. - (B) Time spent on objections, bench conferences, bills of exception, and challenges for cause to a juror under Rule 228 are not included in the time limit.
+On motion and a showing of good cause by any party, the court may extend the time limit to no more than twelve hours per side. - (A) The term "side" has the same definition set out in Rule 233. - (B) Time spent on objections, bench conferences, bills of exception, and challenges for cause to a juror under Rule 228 are not included in the time limit. - (4) Alternative Dispute Resolution. - (A) Unless the parties have agreed not to engage in alternative dispute resolution, the court may refer the case to an alternative dispute resolution procedure once, and the procedure must: - (i) not exceed a half-day in duration, excluding scheduling time; - (ii) not exceed a total cost of twice the amount of applicable civil filing fees; and - (iii) be completed no later than 60 days before the initial trial setting.